OMSAS – Indigenous Applicants

 Note: This application guide contains information for fall 2022 admission.

-The Medical Schools of Ontario recognize their shared responsibility to the Indigenous Peoples of Canada and around the world.
+The medical schools of Ontario recognize their shared responsibility to Indigenous peoples.
 The Medical Admission Committee of the Council of the Ontario Faculties of Medicine (MAC:COFM) is committed to responding to the Truth and Reconciliation Commission of Canada: Calls to Action.

 - Michael G. DeGroote School of Medicine (McMaster University)

 - Northern Ontario School of Medicine

 - University of Toronto

 - Schulich School of Medicine & Dentistry (Western University)